sgalle9/text-recognition-api/README.md

 2. **Add assets and models:**
     - Place a sample image inside the `assets` folder and ensure it is named `example.jpg`.
 This will be used as the default example in the Gradio demo.
-    - Download the `.onnx` model files from the Releases page and place them inside the `models` folder.
+    - Download the `.onnx` model files from the project's [Hugging Face repository](https://huggingface.co/spaces/sgalle/text-recognition-api/tree/main/models) and place them inside the `models` directory.

 3. **(Optional) Configure the API:** You can modify the API's global constants by editing the `app/config.py` file.